nursix/eden-asp/docs/source/dev/setup.rst

 Setting up for Development
 ==========================

-This page describes how you can set up a local Eden ASP instance for application development on your computer.
+This page describes how you can set up a local Eden instance for application development on your computer.

 .. note::